-CEER would like to thank its consultants, Pamela Taylor and Martin Crouch who prepared this consultation paper under the oversight of the CEER Digitalisation Steering Group.
+CEER thanks its consultants, Pamela Taylor and Martin Crouch who prepared the consultation paper and the evaluation of responses under the oversight of the CEER Digitalisation Steering Group.

-CEER and the consultants would also like to thank the following stakeholders who generously gave their time to be interviewed in preparation of this document (and who bear no responsibility for its content):
+CEER and the consultants thank the stakeholders who generously gave their time to be interviewed in preparation of the consultation paper.